First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

 One of the main challenges in OBDA has been to identify ontology languages that strike a good balance between the expressive power required for conceptual modelling and querying on the one hand and the computational complexity of answering OMQs on the other.
-The ontology languages employed nowadays for OMQ answering are either based on description logics (DLs)~\cite{BaaderCalvaneseEtAl2007,DBLP:books/daglib/0041477}, and in particular the \DL{} family~\cite{PLCD*08,ACKZ09}, or extensions of datalog and various forms of tuple-generating dependences~\cite{Abitebouletal95} such as linear and sticky sets of tgds~\cite{DBLP:journals/ws/CaliGL12,DBLP:journals/ai/CaliGP12} and existential rules~\cite{DBLP:journals/ai/BagetLMS11}.
-The data complexity of answering OMQs, according to which only the data instance is regarded as an input, while the OMQ is deemed to be fixed (or negligibly small compared to the data), and the rewritability of OMQs into conventional database queries that can be directly evaluated over the data without ontology reasoning have emerged as the most important measures of the efficiency of OMQ answering.
-Thus, the \DL{} based ontology language \OWLQL{}\footnote{https://www.w3.org/TR/owl2-profiles}\!, which has been standardised by W3C specifically for OBDA and supported by systems such as Mastro\footnote{https://www.obdasystems.com} and Ontop\footnote{https://ontopic.ai}\!, ensures rewritability of all OMQs with conjunctive queries into first-order (FO) queries, i.e., essentially SQL queries~\cite{Abitebouletal95}.
-Complexity-wise, this means that such OMQs can be answered in \textsc{LogTime} uniform \ACz{}, one of the smallest complexity classes~\cite{Immerman99}.
+The ontology languages employed for OMQ answering nowadays are either based on description logics---DLs for short---\cite{BaaderCalvaneseEtAl2007,DBLP:books/daglib/0041477}, and in particular the \DL{} family~\cite{PLCD*08,ACKZ09}, or extensions of datalog and various forms of tuple-generating dependences~\cite{Abitebouletal95} such as linear and sticky sets of tgds~\cite{DBLP:journals/ws/CaliGL12,DBLP:journals/ai/CaliGP12} and existential rules~\cite{DBLP:journals/ai/BagetLMS11}.
+The data complexity of answering OMQs, where only the data is regarded as an input, while the OMQ is deemed to be fixed (or negligibly small compared to the data), and the rewritability of OMQs into conventional database queries that can be directly evaluated over the data without ontology reasoning have emerged as the two most important measures of the efficiency of OMQ answering.
+Thus, the \DL{}-based ontology language \OWLQL{}\footnote{https://www.w3.org/TR/owl2-profiles}\!, which was standardised by W3C specifically for OBDA and supported by systems such as \textsc{Mastro}\footnote{https://www.obdasystems.com} and \textsc{Ontop}\footnote{https://ontopic.ai}\!, ensures rewritability of all OMQs with conjunctive queries into first-order (FO) queries, i.e., essentially SQL queries~\cite{Abitebouletal95}.
+Complexity-wise, it means that such OMQs can be answered in \textsc{LogTime}-uniform \ACz{}, one of the smallest complexity classes~\cite{Immerman99}.

 In many applications, data comes with timestamps indicating at which moment of time a fact holds.
 For instance, suppose we have a database on the submission and publication of papers in the area of computer science collected from various sources on the Web and elsewhere.
 The database may contain, among others, the facts